devjayantmalik/devjayantmalik.github.io/Docker/Module-01.md

 1. First container runs instance of `nodejs` and `mysql`
 2. Second container runs instance of `mongodb` and multiple other apps if you need to.
-3. The third container runs an instance of `redis` database. -->
+3. The third container runs an instance of `redis` database.

+### Images

+Images are the core software that runs on top of linux kernal.
+Images are used to create containers, which in turn runs your application inside them.

+Example, Ubuntu is a software that talks with the <em>Linux Kernal</em>.
+The kernal in turn interacts with the hardware, and allows ubuntu to perform calculations or tasks.